aws-samples/sample-genai-reflection-for-bedrock/README.md

 # 🐝 BedrockHive

-A configurable extension to Bedrock text generation, focused on enhancing performance ...
+A configurable extension to Bedrock text generation, focused on enhancing reasoning performance.

 ## 📦 Installation